 Over the years, I have formed some outside impressions that my clients seem to find helpful to make sense of how the whole personal injury claim process works.
 To be fair, this is probably painting with too broad a brush.
-Every insurance company, every defense attorney, and every case have unique elements.
-Still, I have found a lot of this to be generally true.
+However, I think this will clear up insurance claims and make the process more understandable.

 In a normal car crash case, there is the usual cast of characters: the at-fault driver, the innocent driver, their respective insurance companies, and the innocent driver's medical providers.
-We represent the innocent drivers.
+We represent innocent drivers.
 Too often, I have people come to me describing problems dealing with the at-fault driver‘s insurance company.

 Lately, it has occurred to me that the insurance industry‘s business model — for the most part – is not based on treating people fairly.
 Rather, it a business trying to make money for its shareholders.
-They have incentive to pay out as little as possible.
+They have an incentive to pay out as little as possible.

 That's when the secondary cast of characters enters the picture: Plaintiff's lawyer, Defense lawyer, litigation adjuster (some companies do keep the same adjuster on the file all the way through), and the litigation adjuster's supervisor.
 Everybody reports to somebody.

 As the lawyer for the plaintiff, I am responsible for reporting to my client about the status of the case, the reason certain things are happening, and the reason certain things are not happening.
 My job is to advocate for my clients, while also ensuring they are armed with enough knowledge to make informed decisions about their case.